vicwomg/pikaraoke/README.md

 ### I'm on a laptop, how do I output just pikaraoke to an external monitor/screen?

-You might be able to just launch from the target screen, but this doesn't really work very well right now.
-For now you'd probably have the most consistent experience using screen mirrored mode.
+You might be able to just drag the windows to the target screen (press 'f' to toggle fullscreen).
+But in my experience there can be issues figuring out which monitor to use once videos start playing.
+For now you'd probably have the most consistent experience using single-screen mirrored mode.